sashuu69/iot-water-level-indicator/README.md

 ## Introduction

 The IOT based Water Level Indicator is the mini project under MCA course.
 The user can get water level through mobile app and web interface.
+The project is well suited for the following scenario:-

+1. one pump for all action; tank, sprinkler for farm and garden.
+2. valve locking system (One valve at a time).
+3. Use of moisure sensor for garden.
+4. Time based watering for farm.
+5. Display info using LCD, Android app and web app.

 The following image is the prototype of the project.